Addu City: White tern

-The White tern (Gygis alba) locally known as Dhondheeni(ދޮންދީނި), sometimes called as Kandhuvalu dhooni is a small seabird traditionally only confined to the Addu Atoll, the southern uttermost atoll in the Maldives.

-The White tern is one of the most beautiful and interesting resident birds found in the Maldives.
-It has its body white with black eye-ring and black bill with blue at the base.
-Legs and feet are also blue, with yellow to webs.
-In recent decades the white tern has been proudly used as a symbol by the people of Addu Atoll to represent their atoll in the Maldives.
+The White tern (Gygis alba), locally known as Dhondheeni(ދޮންދީނި), sometimes called Kandhuvalu dhooni, is a small seabird traditionally only confined to the Addu Atoll, the southernmost atoll in the Maldives.
+The white tern has its body white with black eye-ring and black bill with a blue base.
+Legs and feet are also blue, with yellow on the webs.
+In recent decades, the white tern has been proudly used as a symbol by the people of Addu Atoll to represent their atoll in the Maldives.

 Feeding habits

-The White tern primarily feed on smaller fish which it catches by plunge diving down on the surface, but it does not submerge fully.
+The White tern primarily feeds on smaller fish which it catches by plunge diving down on the surface, but it does not submerge fully.
 It is a long-lived bird, having been recorded living for 18 years.

 Breeding

 This small sea bird is well known for laying a single speckled egg on exposed thin branches in a small joint or depression without a nest.
-The thin branches it chooses is act of predator-avoidance behaviour, crows (Corvus splendens maledivicus) and even rats avoid sitting or climbing small branches.
-However, terns are vulnerable to strong winds and the chicks have sophisticated sharp clawed feet to cling on fragile branches.
+The thin branches it chooses are an act of predator-avoidance behaviour; crows (Corvus splendens maledivicus) and even rats avoid sitting or climbing small branches.
+However, terns are vulnerable to strong winds, and the chicks have sophisticated, sharp clawed feet to cling to fragile branches.